EngineHub/WorldEditDocs/source/install.rst

 First, you'll have to install Fabric.
 They have instructions on `their website <https://fabricmc.net/wiki/install>`_ depending on how you'd like to install.
 The MultiMC instructions are recommended for single-player.

+At the moment, only experimental builds are available for WorldEdit for Fabric.
+You can find them `here <http://builds.enginehub.org/job/worldedit?branch=master>`_.

 You'll also need the `Fabric API mod <https://www.curseforge.com/minecraft/mc-mods/fabric-api>`_ and add that and the WorldEdit .jar (make sure you grab the right versions) to the "loader mods" section of your MultiMC instance and check to enable them, or add the jars to your mods folder (see Forge instructions above) if you're installing in the official Mojang launcher.

 Forge Server / Sponge
 ~~~~~~~~~~~~~~~~~~~~~